-Assume that $(P, \pi)$ is an $n$ dimensional connected complex Poisson manifold with an action of a complex torus $\TT$ by Poisson isomorphisms.
-Assume, in addition, that $(P, \pi)$ has an open dense $\TT$-leaf, i.e., a dense open subset $L$ of the form $L =\cup_{t \in \TT} t \cdot S$, where $S$ is a symplectic leaf of $(P, \pi)$.
-In such a case, one has, up to nonzero scalar multiplications, a well-defined {\it $\TT$-Poisson Pfaffian} (see $\S$\ref{ss:Pfaffian} for detail)
+{\bf Property $\calI$ via $\TT$-Pfaffian}.
+In $\S$\ref{ss:Pfaffian}, we investigate another setting in which Property $\calI$ at $p_0 \in P$ can be simultaneously verified for a class of log-canonical systems on $(P, \pi)$.
+Namely, assume that $\TT$ is a complex torus and $(P, \pi)$ is an $n$-dimensional connected complex $\TT$-Poisson manifold, i.e., $(P, \pi)$ has an action of $\TT$ by Poisson automorphisms.
+Assume, in addition, that $(P, \pi)$ has an open dense $\TT$-leaf, i.e., an open dense subset $L$ of the form $L =\cup_{t \in \TT} t S$, where $S$ is a symplectic leaf of $(P, \pi)$.
+In such a case, one has, up to non-zero scalar multiples, a well-defined {\it $\TT$-Pfaffian} (see $\S$\ref{ss:Pfaffian} for detail)

 where $r = \frac{1}{2} {\rm rk}(\pi)$, and the $\sigma(x_j)$'s are certain generating vector fields of the $\TT$-action on $P$.
 Define a {\it $\TT$-log-canonical system} on $(P, \pi)$ to be any log-canonical system $\Phi = \{\vphi_1, \ldots, \vphi_n\}$ on $(P, \pi)$ with the additional property that each $\vphi_j$ is a $\TT$-weight vector with respect to the $\TT$-action.